denrigtigeMatjias/Matjias-Scripts/README.md

 ```

 ## Issues
-if you encounter any issue and you dont have a s*** executor then either report them here on github or in the discord
+if you encounter any issue and you dont have a s*** executor then either report them here on github or preferably in the discord